sddiaz/Amazon-Clone/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This project is a full-stack Amazon clone built using modern web technologies.
-It aims to replicate core Amazon functionalities such as product browsing, adding to cart, checkout, and order management.
+It aims to replicate core Amazon functionalities such as user login/authenticaiton, payments, checkout, order history, some core settings, and more.

 ## Demo & Design